I am interested in your program, what do I do next?

-- Before you apply, consider the reality of farm start-up costs and think about financial requirements to start your business.
-Once you complete our training, will you be ready with capital for start-up costs and land fees?
-You may wish to consider waiting to apply after you have had some time to possibly save up some $$ for the program and start up costs.
+- Before you apply, consider the reality of farm start-up costs and think about the financial requirements to start your business.
+Once you complete our training, will you be ready with or willing to apply for capital for start-up costs and land fees?

 Are there other training options?